Sheerpower can call procedures written in other programming languages as long as

 _integer.

-- If a routine returns a char*string, prefix the
+- If a routine returns a

-call withchar*; the result is stored in_string.
+call with char*; the result is stored in

 - Common examples include calling C runtime functions like